 I wasn't quite sure how you would react to those chocolate balls, but now that I know we're on the same page, I don't feel like I have to keep my energy bite obsession under wraps.
 Bring on the new flavors!

 Over the past few weeks, I've been in this weird food pattern where I feel like I'm eating really healthy, but for some reason by body isn't responding like I expect.
 Maybe I'm not eating enough vegetables.
 Or maybe I'm baking too much.
 Maybe it's the fact that I was visiting my parents for 10 days and when that happens, tortilla chips become my afternoon snack instead of healthy things like energy bites.
 You know, it could also be the fact that I've spent the last week fighting a cold (I shared my fave natural remedies on Friday).

 Regardless of what it is, I'm feeling the need to “get back on track”.
 Which in reality means I just need to be more mindful of what I'm putting into my body and how much movement I'm getting in each day.

 One way I do this is by controlling the types of food I have in the house.
 Instead of chips and crackers as a snack, I'll make sure I have raw nuts or energy bites to munch on.
 Instead of chocolate chip cookies for dessert, I'll have a square (or two) of dark chocolate or some energy bites.
-Instead of coming home after yoga and stuffing my face with hummus right before dinner, I'll have an energy bite.
+Instead of coming home after yoga and stuffing my face with hummus right before dinner, I'll have an energy bite or energy ball.